-Pignolata or pignoccata is an ancient Sicilian dessert, typical of Sicily, but it is easy to find it throughout southern Italy during Christmas time or Carnival.
-Similar to the struffoli of Naples, it differs from them as for its shape, like small pine cones.
+Pignolata or pignoccata is an ancient, typically Sicilian cake, but it is easy to find throughout southern Italy at Christmas or Carnival time.
+Similar to the struffoli of Naples, it is distinguished by its shape of small pine cones.

-Pour the sifted flour into a bowl, then add salt, sugar, orange zest and, finally, the whole eggs.
+Pour the sifted flour into a bowl, then add the salt, the caster sugar and the grated orange peel; finally, add the whole eggs.

-In the Messina recipe, the most famous one, the pignolata is covered with a sweet lemon and chocolate icing
+In the recipe from Messina, which is the most famous, the pignolata is covered with a sweet lemon and chocolate glaze.